sophgo/libsophon/bmvid/document/bmcv/source_en/bm_image/bm_image.rst

 * FORMAT_ARGB_PACKED

-  It means to pre-create a picture in ARGB format with one plane and staggered sequenced ARGB
+  It means to precreate an ARGB format image with only one plane, and the pixel values are interleaved and continuously arranged in RGBA order, specifically: RGBARGBA

 * FORMAT_ABGR_PACKED

-  It means to pre-create a picture in ABGR format with one plane and staggered sequenced ABGR
+  It means to precreate an ABGR format image with only one plane, and the pixel values are interleaved and continuously arranged in BGRA order, specifically: BGRABGRA

 * FORMAT_YUV444_PACKED